mkorszun/documentation/Guides/Python/Helloworld in Flask.md

 application on [cloudControl].
 Check out the [Python buildpack] for supported features.

-## Cloning a Hello World application
+## The Flask App Explained
-First, clone the hello world app from our repository:
+First, lets clone the example code from Github:

 ~~~bash
 $ git clone git://github.com/cloudControl/python-flask-example-app.git
 $ cd python-flask-example-app
 ~~~

+The code from the example repository is ready to be deployed.
+Lets still go through the different files and their purpose real quick.

-### Dependency declaration with pip
+### Dependency Tracking
-Pip requirements are read from `requirements.txt` in your project's root directory.
-For this simple app the only requirement is Flask itself:
+The [Python buildpack] tracks dependencies via pip and the `requirements.txt` file.
+It needs to be placed in the root directory of your repository.
+The example app specifies only Flask itself as a dependency.
+The one you cloned as part of the example app looks like this:

 ~~~pip
 Flask==0.9
 ~~~

-You should always specify the versions of your dependencies, if you want your builds to be reproducable and to prevent unexpected errors caused by version changes.

-### Process type definitions
+### Process Type Definition
 cloudControl uses a [Procfile] to know how to start your processes.

 There must be a file called `Procfile` at the top level of your repository, with the following content: